rishinbussa/notification-bot-for-USDC-transfer/README.md

-2. create a new contract named MockUSDC under the contracts folder of remix file explorer (MockUSDC contract code provided in the smartcontact folder of this repo)
+2. create a new contract named MockUSDC under the contracts folder of remix file explorer (MockUSDC contract code provided in the smartcontract folder of this repo)

 3. compile and deploy the contract in remix